scalar-dev/trawler/README.md

 http://localhost:8080
 ```

-The JWT from this step needs to be used as `TRAWLER_TOKEN` below.
+The JWT from this step will be used as `TRAWLER_TOKEN` below.

-Firstly, create a configuration file, `example.yml`:
+Create an agent configuration file, `example.yml`:

 ```yaml
 jobs: